 Instructions

-- Halve the Brussels sprouts, removing any tough-looking stumps.
+- Halve the Brussels sprouts and discard the stumpy ends.
 PRO TIP: Reserve Brussels sprouts leaves that fall off while slicing the sprouts.
 They're great and will get very crispy in the oven.

-For the Maple Cider Vinaigrette and to Finish
+Make the Maple Cider Vinaigrette, Toss, and Serve

 - While the Brussels sprouts are roasting, make the vinaigrette by whisking together the maple syrup, vinegar, olive oil, salt, and mustard.PRO TIP: Mustard acts as an emulsifier, but is not necessary.
 Just be sure to whisk the vinaigrette again before adding to the sprouts.

-- Transfer the the roasted Brussels sprouts to a serving bowl.
+- Transfer the hot roasted Brussels sprouts to a serving bowl.
 Toss with the vinaigrette, chopped parsley, and pomegranate seeds, if using.
 Taste for seasoning.

 5 comments